 I. STUDIO MINIMUM WAGE SCALE

-1. (a) The following studio minimum wage scale shall be effective for the period commencing with August 1, 2021 to and including July 30, 2022.
+1. (a) (1) (i) The following studio minimum wage scale shall be effective for the period commencing with August 1, 2021 to and including July 30, 2022, but shall not apply to employees of the film processing laboratories.